farrierworks/dglepm-availability-report/README.md

 * MSVS SMP

 In the context of DRF, equipment is said to be "unavailable" if it's:
-1. Grounded due to Land Materiel Assurance issues
+1. Grounded due to Land Materiel Assurance issues (DGLEPM Ops should know this intuitively due to its involvement in the LMA process)
-2. Grounded awaiting zero-stock nationally-procured/centrally-managed repair parts
+2. Grounded awaiting zero-stock nationally-procured/centrally-managed repair parts (an imperfect process was devised by Capt Southcott and the DRMIS PM SME (DLEPS 6) to find this by running a number of transactions in sequence)
-3. At 202 WD or industry for 3rd/4th line repairs
+3. At 202 WD or industry for 3rd/4th line repairs (found by looking at open notifications in Plant 0001, 202 WD)

 The Report production process was automated by Capt Southcott, DLEPS 3 (with input from Capt Yogendran, DLEPS 6), using Python (a popular interpreted programming language).
 It uses DRMIS data, which can be accessed by anyone with MA&S Staff Officer access.